Andy4495/Windows10-on-iMac2011/README.md

 - Camera
 - USB
 - DisplayPort/Thunderbolt for second display
-- Did not test FireWire on Windows
+- FireWire not tested on Windows
+  - Windows 10 does not officially support FireWire (IEEE 1394)

 ### Before you begin, make sure that you have the following